 - Honor Society (Phi Theta Kappa)

-We want you to succeed, and we know that our students have many other obligations.
-We make sure our course schedules are flexible enough that you can easily fit classes around your work or home life.
-Classes at TNCC are scheduled with your busy life in mind.
+We want you to succeed.
+We know that our students have many other obligations, so our course schedules are flexible enough that you can easily fit classes around your work or home life.
+Classes at Thomas Nelson are scheduled with your busy life in mind.
 You can be a full-time student or attend part-time.
 You’ll find day, evening and weekend courses available at our Hampton campus and our Historic Triangle location in Williamsburg.

-Our campus in Hampton is located on 86.5 acres, and has eight academic buildings housing traditional classrooms, science labs, computer labs, language and graphic arts labs, the “Gators” Cafeteria, the college bookstore, conference rooms, a Wellness Center, The Dr. Mary T. Christian Auditorium and support offices.
+Our campus in Hampton is located on 86.5 acres.
+Eight academic buildings house traditional classrooms, science labs, computer labs, language and graphic arts labs, the “Gators” Cafeteria, the college bookstore, conference rooms, a Wellness Center, The Dr. Mary T. Christian Auditorium and support offices.

 Historic Triangle Location:

-There’s no fee for admission, and it’s no secret — tuition at TNCC is among the lowest in Hampton Roads.
+There’s no fee for admission, and it’s no secret that tuition at Thomas Nelson is among the lowest in Hampton Roads.
 Tuition costs are approximately 1/3 the cost of four-year state universities and colleges.
-Additionally, there are modest, activity, technology and parking fees.
+Additionally, there are modest activity, technology and parking fees.
 If those costs seem out of reach, you may qualify for help.
-About 33% of TNCC students receive some type of aid.
-So we encourage you to visit our financial aid office to see all the options available, including loans, scholarships, work-study programs, tax credits, grants, and veterans benefits.
+About 33% of Thomas Nelson students receive some type of aid.
+We encourage you to visit our financial aid office to see all the options available, including loans, scholarships, work-study programs, tax credits, grants, and veterans benefits.
 You may qualify for help.
 Financial aid and scholarships are available based on need and merit.